SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

         case IProducerConsumerCollection<T> pc: return pc.Count;
         // Matches if e is not null
         case IEnumerable<T> _: return e.Count();
-        // Default case is handled when the e is null
+        // Default case is handled when e is null
         default: return 0;
     }
 }